taqueci/atlassian-avatar-sync/README.md

 # Atlassian Avatar Sync

-This script copies avatar pictures from JIRA to Confluence.
+This script copies avatar pictures from JIRA to Confluence or Bitbucket.

 ## Usage